PetrKorab/Arabica/paper.md

 @Balduzzi:2023), the package leverages text mining methods for in-depth analysis of research meta-data.

-• Existing text analysis packages, such as texthero [@texthero:2021] and TextBlob [@textblob:2021] provide methods that explicitly focus on cross-sectional datasets and datasets without time variation.
+• Existing text analysis packages, such as Texthero [@texthero:2021] and TextBlob [@textblob:2021] provide methods that explicitly focus on cross-sectional datasets and datasets without time variation.
 This perspective completely omits the time variability in text datasets.
 The time-series text approach provides additional